 Dedicated LED fittings need a disparate wiring method to halogen or retrofit LED fittings.
 The fittings will usually come alongside a distinct ‘driver’ that is comparable in believed to a ‘transformer’ used alongside low voltage Halogen fittings.
 It is not uncommon for several LED fittings to be connected to one driver.

 The driver can be placed remotely from the fittings (see cable distances below) but it has to be accessible for upcoming maintenance and in a ventilated space to retain it from overheating.

-Fittings have to not ever be related to the driver as it is ran and/or not emitted as this will consequence in the LEDs in the fitting being broken beyond repair.
+Fittings have to not ever be related to the driver as it is run and/or not emitted as this will result in the LEDs in the fitting being broken beyond repair.